Spike Jones: Early years

+Spike Jones and His City Slickers

 Jones became bored playing the same music each night with the orchestras.
 He found other like-minded musicians and they began playing parodies of standard songs for their own entertainment.
 The musicians wanted their wives to share their enjoyment, so they recorded their weekly performances.
 One of the recordings made its way into the hands of an RCA Victor executive, who offered the musicians a recording contract.
 One of the City Slickers' early recordings for the label was a Del Porter arrangement of "Der Fuehrer's Face".
 The record's success inspired Jones to become the band's leader.
 He initially thought the popularity the record brought them would fade.
 However, audiences kept asking for more, so Jones started working on more comic arrangements.

 From 1937 to 1942, Jones was the percussionist for the John Scott Trotter Orchestra, which played on Bing Crosby's first recording of "White Christmas".
 He was part of a backing band for songwriter Cindy Walker during her early recording career with Decca Records and Standard Transcriptions.
 Her song "We're Gonna Stomp Them City Slickers Down" provided the inspiration for the name of Jones's future band.

 The City Slickers developed from the Feather Merchants, a band led by vocalist-clarinetist Del Porter, who took a back seat to Jones during the group's embryonic years.
 They made experimental records for the Cinematone Corporation and performed publicly in Los Angeles, gaining a small following.
-Original members included vocalist-violinist Carl Grayson, banjoist Perry Botkin, trombonist King Jackson and pianist Stan Wrightsman.
+Original members included vocalist-violinist Carl Grayson, banjoist Perry Botkin, trombonist King Jackson, and pianist Stan Wrightsman.

 The band's early records were issued on RCA Victor's budget-priced Bluebird label, but were soon moved to the more-prestigious Victor label.
 They recorded extensively for the company until 1955.
 They also starred in various radio programs (1945–1949) and in their own NBC and CBS television shows from 1954 to 1961.

+Orchestra members

 During the 1940s, prominent band members included: